 Having facilities that cater to a variety of tastes and different members of the family will encourage visitors to enjoy the lake.
-Presently, USACE manage recreation areas using historic visitation data combined with best professional judgment to address recreation areas considered to be overcrowded, overused, underused, or well balanced.
+Presently, USACE manages recreation areas using historic visitation data combined with best professional judgment to address recreation areas considered to be overcrowded, overused, underused, or well balanced.

 USACE will continue to identify possible causes and effects of overcrowding and overuse and apply appropriate best management practices including: site management, regulating visitor behavior, and modifying visitor behavior.
+Page intentionally left blank